What to do if you receive income from two sources?

 - Firstly, estimate the total taxable income for the current tax year by combining all your salaries.

 - Secondly, identify the recommended percentage at which tax should be deducted, based on the combined estimated taxable income by referring to the table below.
 The table sets out the percentage at which tax should be withheld at the various combined taxable income levels.
 This table is simply an estimate of the tax liability, and it is still possible that there may be an under or over recovery of tax when using these percentages.

 - Thirdly, request the employers to apply (as a minimum) the applicable percentage at which to deduct PAYE from the salary paid by each of them.
 For example, if there are three employers paying a salary, then all three should deduct tax at the same percentage.

 Combined taxable income from all sources

-Recommended percentage at which tax is to be deducted by employers and retirement funds for the 2023 tax year (1 March 2022 to 28 February 2023)
+Recommended percentage at which tax is to be deducted by employers for the 2024 tax year (1 March 2023 to 29 February 2024

 75 years and older